Learning Transfer Operators by Kernel Density Estimation: Bayesian Interpretation of the Transfer Operator

-The conditional follows by division, to the estimator of the matrix $P_{i,j}$ describing the likelihood function.
-In these terms, we are positioned to describe the statistical error of expressions such as Eq.~(\ref{est2}) for the matrix $P_{i,j}$ estimator of the Frobenius-Perron operator, by the theory of density estimators, for $p_{X'X}(x',x)$ and $p_X(x)$ respectively.
-First, in the next section, we will discuss this histogram estimator, and then in following sections, we will consider other estimators, notably the kernel density estimator.
+The conditional follows by division, to the estimator of the matrix $\gls{eFP}_{i,j}$ describing the likelihood function.
+In these terms, we are positioned to describe the statistical error of expressions such as \cref{est2} for the matrix $\gls{eFP}_{i,j}$ estimator of the Frobenius-Perron operator, by the theory of density estimators, for $\rho_{X'X}(x',x)$ and $\rho_X(x)$ respectively.
+First, in the next section, we will discuss this histogram estimator, and then in the following sections, we will consider other estimators, notably Kernel Density Estimation (\gls{kde}).